-- iv.
-Validation Workshop, which would be organized by FEACC and the policy and strategy as well as the implementation plan will be presented at a stakeholder's workshop to solicit additional inputs and comments and also to ensure ownership of the process and its subsequent implementation, within 15 weeks of signing contract; - v.
+- i.
+Preliminary (intermediary) Report, following desk reviews, several consultations with stakeholders and field works and which should contain initial findings from the desk reviews and consultations with stakeholders; - ii.
+Draft Anti-Corruption Policy and Strategy: This should be presented both to FEACC and UNDP; - iii.
+Validation Workshop6, which would be organized by FEACC and the policy and strategy as well as the implementation plan will be presented at a stakeholder's workshop to solicit additional inputs and comments and also to ensure ownership of the process and its subsequent implementation; - iv.
 Final National Anti-Corruption Policy and Strategy Development Report, which contains the inputs and comments of stakeholders.
-The report should contain the final policy and strategy document together with implementation plan and Monitoring and Evaluation Framework, to be submitted within 16 weeks of signing contract
+The report should contain the final policy and strategy document together with implementation plan and Monitoring and Evaluation Framework; - v.
+End of assignment report: that captures the assignment tasks, lessons learned and key recommendations for further consideration by FEACC and UNDP.